kuzzleio/kdc-bigquery-connector/README.md

 This plugin will not initialize unless a valid configuration is provided.
 Please refer to the [Kuzzle Plugins Reference](http://docs.kuzzle.io/plugins-reference/managing-plugins/#configuring-plugins) to learn how to configure a plugin.

+This plugin relies on the [Enterprise Probe Plugin](https://github.com/kuzzleio/kuzzle-enterprise-probe) and relies on the `plugin-kuzzle-enterprise-probe:saveMeasure` hook to work.
+The Enterprise Probe Plugin must be installed and its name must not be modified in its `package.json`.

 ## Configuration

 Below is an example of configuration: